steven-mi/push-latest-changes-action/README.md

 # Push Latest Changes Action
-This action pushes the latest changes from one repository to another.
+With this simple GitHub action, you can easily push the latest changes from one repository to the other.
+Furthermore, you can ignore certain files, allowing open sourcing of projects without sharing the credentials.

-## Example usage
+## Getting Started
-First generate a PAT token with access to your repository.
-Add it to your repository token.
+First generate a personal access token by going to your **Developer settings**.
 Afterward create a GitHub Action with following content:

 ```
 name: Push Latest Changes